Terrestrials/foomlottery/README.md

 ```
 0x4e5ac866c136c96cae4ef4ef99b188a79f7b78f7e24a9fe799ada4c2c7a39300,7778 0001110011 1101111111111011 0100110010010000111110 0.0
 ```
 The last number shows You reward: 0.0 FOOM.
 You have lost :-(.
-To win You need to have a string of zeros printed next to the secret.
+To win you need to have a string of zeros printed next to the secret.
 10 zeros for the first reward, 16 and 22 for the second and third largest reward.
-Well our chances were small, only 1/1024 to win the smallest reward and the parayer did not hepl this time.
+Well our chances were small, only 1/1024 to win the smallest reward and the prayer did not help this time.

 ### submit a larger ticket